 However, whether working on an IT Due Diligence or as an IT Assessor or IT Reviewer, many of the steps are common to all three activities.
 For me, the key outcome is to identify the most significant risks and find focussed, practical and deliverable outcomes for that organisation.
-Such organisations can range from turnarounds or technology businesses where the growth has stalled, through to potential acquisitions by a venture capital or private equity fund.
+Such organisations can range from turnarounds or technology businesses where the growth has stalled, through to potential acquisitions by venture capital or private equity funds.

 -Scope & Caveats

 -Compliance, DR & BCP

 What risks could undermine the transaction or the organisation?